International Student Affairs

 Obtaining a Work Authorization Form

-- Complete a W-4 form and an I-9 form in the Student Service Center.
+- Complete a W-4 form and an I-9 form in the Office of Financial Aid.
 Make sure to have your identifying documents with you, including the receipt from the Social Security Administration.
 The W-4 form determines how much tax is withheld from an employee's paycheck.
 The I-9 form verifies that you are legally able to work in the U.S.—within the confines of your F-1 status.

-- Once you have completed the I-9 and W-4 forms, the Student Employment office will verify they have been completed correctly and inform your supervisor that the paperwork is completed.
+- Once you have completed the I-9 and W-4 forms, the Student Employment coordinator will verify they have been completed correctly and inform your supervisor that the paperwork is completed.

-- Both you and your supervisor will be emailed by the Student Employment office when your portion of the Work Authorization form must be completed online.
+- Both you and your supervisor will be emailed by the Student Employment coordinator when your portion of the Work Authorization form must be completed online.

-- If the Work Authorization form is completed properly, the Student Employment office will authorize you to work.
+- If the Work Authorization form is completed properly, the Student Employment coordinator will authorize you to work.
 Both you and your supervisor will receive an email when this occurs.

 Obtaining Access to Your Timesheet